ubai97/front-editor/readme.txt

 * Inline Code
 * Table

+All these features can be enabled or disabled

-EditorJs is similar to Gutenberg editor and we make integration with it!
+EditorJs is similar to Gutenberg editor and we made integration with it!

-**Core Features**

-* Includes a fast & secure post-submission form
-* Display forms anywhere via shortcode or Gutenberg Block
-* Includes shortcode to display a list of submitted posts
-* Includes template tags to display submitted post content
-* You choose which fields to display on the post-submit form
-* Automatically display all submitted content on the frontend
-* NEW: Image preview thumbnails for selected images
-* Edit button on the post single pages
-* Added custom link to post row in Admin post page

-* Boost your site value with user-generated content!*
+*Boost your site value with user-generated content!*

 **Post Management**
 * Set posts to any status: Pending, Publish
 * One-click filtering of submitted posts on the Admin Posts page

-Plus much more!
-Too many features to list them all!
+* Edit button on every your post to make editing efficient
+* Display or disable WordPress admin bar for only user or for all

+== Please help us to improve the plugin ==
+For revision and issues [https://github.com/Aharonyan/front-editor/issues](https://github.com/Aharonyan/front-editor/issues) See our future plans *Roadmap* [https://github.com/Aharonyan/front-editor/projects/1](https://github.com/Aharonyan/front-editor/projects/1)

 == Pro Version ==
 *Front Editor Pro* now available [here](https://wpfronteditor.com/).